rticommunity/rticonnextdds-examples/examples/connext_dds/detect_samples_dropped/README.md

 It means that four samples were dropped due to Exclusive Ownership and three samples dropped due to Content Filter Topic.

+In the example we are viewing the statistics by obtain the DataReader cache status.
+These statistics are also published by the monitoring libraries, and thus can be viewed through RTI monitor.